Studioname/linkedInApplicationBot/README.md

 the initial problem was fairly simple to solve.]
 BREAKS ARE IMPORTANT!
 The code is 90% functional but I don't have the inclination to make another account - The lesson to be learned is to take breaks even if you're close to finished.

 Update: Success!
 I pulled the first version I uploaded to git and worked on that instead.
 Took some edge cases and error handling but it mostly works!
-Very reassuring to get the thing working =)
+It's nice to get the thing working =)